trek-view/gopro-rpy/README.md

 # GoPro RPY

-A proof-of-concept to use GoPro telemetry to automatically adjust roll, pitch, and yaw in processed equirectangular videos/
+A proof-of-concept to use gopro-telemetry to automatically adjust roll, pitch, and yaw in processed equirectangular videos/

 Read this post for a bit more information about our thought processes in building this: https://www.trekview.org/blog/2022/calculating-heading-of-gopro-video-using-gpmf-part-1/